luthor112/WinampEasyService/README.md

 * srv_steamimport: Import the soundtracks you downloaded on steam to the Local Library or into individual playlists!

 Common operation:
+* Most plguins, including the main ml_easysrv plugin, can be configured by editing the `easysrv.ini` in the `Plugins` folder
-* Downloaded files and saved credentials are stored in `System.IO.Path.GetTempPath()`
+* Downloaded files and saved credentials are stored in `System.IO.Path.GetTempPath()`, unless specified otherwise

 # Screenshots